MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 ## How to opt out (Python)

-The revoscalepy package providing `rx-privacy-control` is installed when you add Python support to Machine Learning Server 9.2.1.
+The revoscalepy package providing `rx-privacy-control` is installed when you add Python support to Machine Learning Server 9.2.1 for Hadoop:

-1. Start a Python session.
+1. On any data node that has revoscalepy, start a Python session.
-2. Import revoscalepy
+2. Type `import revoscalepy` to load the library.
 3. Type `rx-privacy-control` to return the current value.
 4. Type `rx-privacy-control(FALSE)`to turn off telemetry data collection.